saswatamcode/react_job_board/README.md

 [![Open Source Love svg1](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![Javascript](https://badges.frapsoft.com/javascript/code/javascript.svg?v=101)](https://github.com/ellerbrock/javascript-badges/)

-# React Job Board
+# GitHub Job Board

 A web application which lists various jobs using the Github Jobs API.
-Built using React, Node.js, Express and Redis.
+Built using React, Node.js, Express, Cron, TypeScript and Redis.

 ## Description

 A simple web application which consists of a data feed, an API and a client end.
 The data feed is a cron job which fires every hour and gets updated jobs from Github Jobs and then populates it into a Redis datastore.
-The node.js API fetches jobs from redis and presents it to the frontend built with React and material-ui.
+The node.js API fetches jobs from redis and presents it to the frontend built with React, material-ui and TypeScript.

 ## Screenshot

 ![Screenshot-1!](screenshots/Screenshot-1.png) ![Screenshot-2!](screenshots/Screenshot-2.png)

+## Dependencies

+### For server

+- `express`: For server
+- `cron`: For running cron job
+- `ioredis`: Redis client
+- `node-fetch`: For making API calls
+- `winston`: Logger
+- `typescript`
+- `prettier`

+### For client

+- `react`
+- `material-ui`: For styling
+- `axios`: For API calls
+- `react-loader-spinner`: For loading animation
+- `typescript`
+- `prettier`

 ## To run

 - Clone into repo

-- Run `npm i`
+### For worker and server

+- Cd into `server`
-- Make sure Redis server is working
+- Make sure your local Redis server is up and running
+- Run `yarn` to install packages
-- Run `node worker/index.js`
+- Run `yarn watch`
-- Open new terminal window in same folder and run `node api/index.js`
+- Fire up a new terminal in same directory and run `yarn run dev-worker`
+- Fire up a new terminal in same directory and set an env var `PORT` to `9000`
+- Run `yarn run dev`
+- Your worker and server should have started.
+If the hourly cron job is too slow, change cron tab in `src/worker/worker.ts`

+### For client

-- Cd into client and run `npm i`
+- Cd into client and run `yarn`
-- Run `npm start`
+- Run `yarn start`